Photo: Wikimedia Commons

 Photo: Wikimedia Commons / Hans Peters

-Without Cruyff, the pressure was on Rob Rensenbrink and Johnny Rep to provide the goals, aided this time by Rene van der Kerkhof and Neeskens playing in a more advanced role than 1974.
-Indeed a few of the team had been pushed further.
-Arie Haan and Wim Jansen, both of whom could play in defence, were now in midfield.
+Without Cruyff, the pressure was on Rob Rensenbrink and Johnny Rep to provide the goals, aided this time by Rene van der Kerkhof and Neeskens, who was playing in a more advanced role than 1974.
+Indeed, a few of the team had been pushed further forward - Arie Haan and Wim Jansen, both of whom could play in defence, were now in midfield.

 A nil-nil draw against Peru put them in the driving seat for the group, and they headed into the final game against Scotland knowing that a draw, or even a narrow defeat, would probably be enough to take them into the second round.

-The narrow defeat to Scotland put them through to the second round, and another group of four teams.
-1978 was following the same format as 1974, which meant no semi-finals but the winners of the two second round groups progressing directly to the final.
+The narrow defeat to Scotland put the Netherlands through to the second round, and another group of four teams.
+The 1978 World Cup was following the same format as 1974, which meant no semi-finals matches.
+Instead, the winners of the two second-round groups progressed directly to the final itself.
 The Dutch found themselves in Group A, alongside fellow European heavyweights West Germany and Italy, as well as Austria, who’d surprised everybody by topping Group 3, pipping Brazil by goal difference.

 It soon became apparent that the Austrians wouldn’t be topping this group though, as the Netherlands demolished them 5:1 in Córdoba, Rensenbrink tucking away another penalty, Rep getting a brace, and Brandts and Willy Van Der Kerkhof both scoring.

 The result of the Austria-West Germany game made no difference to the Italians, they knew they had to win, and when the match kicked off in the Estadio Monumental they came out on the front foot, all guns blazing.
-By the midway point of the first half the momentum had swung completely to the Italians.
-First of all they took the lead when Ernie Brandts scored an own goal trying to stop Roberto Bettega, and then goalkeeper Piet Schrijvers had to be stretchered off and be replaced by the veteran Jan Jongbloed, now aged 37.
-Italy dominated the rest of the half as the Dutch struggled to get their free-flowing passing moves going and they descended into a physical battle.
-The momentum swung back to the Netherlands after the break though, Brandts more than making amends for his first half own goal by leathering home from outside the box within five minutes of the restart.
-Arie Haan made things safe with fourteen minutes to go with yet another long-range screamer past Dino Zoff.
+By the midway point of the first half, the momentum had swung completely to the Italians.
+Firstly, they took the lead when Ernie Brandts scored an own goal trying to stop Roberto Bettega, and then goalkeeper Piet Schrijvers had to be stretchered off and be replaced by the veteran Jan Jongbloed, now aged 37.
+Italy dominated the rest of the half as the Dutch struggled to get their free-flowing passing moves going, and the game descended into a physical battle.
+The momentum swung back to the Netherlands after the break though, Brandts more than making amends for his first-half own goal by leathering home from outside the box within five minutes of the restart.
+Arie Haan made things safe with fourteen minutes to go, with yet another long-range screamer past Dino Zoff.

-So despite having to play the tournament without their star player, De Orange found themselves in a 2nd consecutive final, and yet again they would be facing the hosts, this time César Luís Menotti’s Argentina.
-The way that the Dutch had come from behind against the West Germans and the Italians showed that they’d certainly got some fighting spirit and resilience in the team, and they were going to need it...
+So, despite having to play the tournament without their star player, De Orange found themselves in a second consecutive final, and yet again they would be facing the hosts, this time César Luís Menotti’s Argentina.
+The way that the Dutch had come from behind against both the West Germans and the Italians showed that they’d certainly got some fighting spirit and resilience in the team, and they were going to need it...

-With more than 70,000 ticker-tape throwing Argentinians packed into River Plate's El Monumental stadium, the atmosphere for the final was frenzied to say the least.
+With more than 70,000 ticker-tape throwing Argentinians packed into River Plate's El Monumental stadium, the atmosphere for the final was frenzied, to say the least.
 Firstly the Dutch accused the Argentinians of delaying the match after the hosts came out onto the pitch five minutes late.
 The Argentinians responded by questioning René van de Kerkhof's plaster-cast.
 The right-winger had played in it previously without anybody questioning it, but was now being asked to re-bandage it.
-The Dutch retaliated by threatening to walk off.
-All this before a ball had even been kicked.
+The Dutch retaliated by threatening to walk off the pitch.
+All this before a ball had even been kicked!